 Can you claim VAT on staff Christmas party or your director’s annual work Xmas party?
 When we investigate can you claim VAT back on staff Christmas party or can you claim VAT on staff entertaining, please be aware that the official guidance.
 HMRC VAT Notice 700/65 states when you can claim VAT on staff entertainment and how VAT treatment works.
 In VAT 700/65, it explains that you can claim VAT on staff meals.
 What’s more, it also explains that you can claim VAT on staff entertainment for your business.

-When you run your own business, it cannot reclaim the VAT element on the Annual Event or company Xmas party allowance expenses if only the directors and their partners attend the event.
-Basically, this is because the goods or services are not for a business purpose.
+When you run your own business, it can’t reclaim the VAT element on the contractor company event or company Xmas party allowance expenses if only the directors and their partners attend the event.
+Basically, this is because the goods or services aren’t for a business purpose.
 On the other hand, you can reclaim the input VAT on the staff element, if the directors and partners attend an annual staff party alongside other employees.
 HMRC’s guidance here is, `we accept that the tax is input tax, and we do not block it from recovery.’

-Our VAT guide gives a more in-depth view on VAT for limited company contractors and small business owners.
+Our guide to VAT gives a more in-depth view on how the UK VAT system works.
+Therefore, it’s certainly worth read for limited company contractors and small business owners.

-The limit for directors is £50 per time, up to six times per year.
+The trivial benefits limit for directors is £50 per time, up to six times per year.
 These benefits cannot be cash, vouchers that you can exchange for cash, or a reward for any type of work.
 However, they can cover basically any other cost and such a cost could be for entertaining staff or directors.
-Please read our article on trivial benefits to find out further details here.
+Please read our guide on trivial benefits to find out further details.
+What’s more, business gifts are another area to consider.
+However, you should be aware of the UK tax rules that pertain and our guide on business gifts goes into these in more detail.

-We are sure you will agree that a contractor company event or events throughout the year are crucial to motivating your staff.
-Above, we have set out some Annual Event and office Xmas party ideas that you can consider for your company.
+We’re sure you will agree that a contractor company event or events throughout the year are crucial to motivating your staff.
+Above, we have set out some company event and office Xmas party ideas that you can consider for your company.
 Therefore, the Christmas party allowance is a good way to provide entertainment for your staff.
-In addition your business can save tax at the same time.
-What’s more, the Xmas office party or event is also an excellent way to improve your staff’s morale.
+What’s more, your business can save tax at the same time.
+Indeed, the Xmas office party or event is also an excellent way to improve your staff’s morale.

 Your limited company annual event or office Xmas party is an excellent way to let your hair down and should be a day or night to remember.
 Indeed, the staff Christmas party or event you hold will come after the daily stresses of work.
 If the combined total cost of your contractor company annual event or events is within the £150 exemption, including VAT, and is available to all employees then your company will save Corporation Tax and it can also claim the VAT element for staff.
 Please refer to VAT Notice 700 65 for guidance on the VAT element.

 An annual event can be a nice meal in a restaurant of your choice or a day out at the races.
 In addition, it might involve a trip to see a good artist in concert or a good old knees-up in your local.
-Most importantly, if one of your Annual Events is at the end of the year, it could be the best Christmas party ever.
-Therefore, please make sure that make use of the Christmas party allowance and enjoy yourself and do not embarrass your fellow work colleagues at the Xmas do!
+Most importantly, if one of your company events is at the end of the year, it could be the best Xmas party ever.
+Therefore, please make sure that make use of the Xmas party allowance and enjoy yourself and do not embarrass your fellow work colleagues at the Xmas do!

 Link to Contractor Advice UK group on